These are the Tropes that crawl up to us with a smile!

 Aside Comment: Nyarko looks at the camera and repeats a second time that she has a convenient barrier to keep up The Masquerade because, in her own words, it is important information.

-Babies Make Everything Better: In episode 7 of the second anime, Yoriko says she approves of Nyarko dating Mahiro, but asks her to slow things down, since "high schoolers should have a high school romance".
+Babies Make Everything Better: In episode 7, Yoriko says she approves of Nyarko dating Mahiro, but asks her to slow things down, since "high schoolers should have a high school romance".
 Nyarko agrees, but thinks to herself that parents always change their minds when the grandchildren start being born...and develops a HigurashiSlasher Smile that creeps Mahiro right the hell out.

 Bad Boss: According to Nyarko, her boss is unreasonable and sleeps all the time, and if you disturb his naps he gets mad enough to destroy the universe.
 Yup, he's Azathoth.